-Zverev wins on Grand Slam return after knee injury
+Djokovic thanks crowd for 'dream' reception

 "Whatever happens now, this tournament is a success for me," Zverev said.

-Zverev missed Wimbledon and the US Open after sustaining the injury in his match against Rafael Nadal at Roland Garros, only returning to the court for an exhibition in December.
+Zverev, 25, missed Wimbledon and the US Open after sustaining the injury in his match against Rafael Nadal at Roland Garros, only returning to the court for an exhibition in December.

-He was on court for four hours against Varillas and will face American Michael Mmoh or France's Laurent Lokoli next.
+He was on court for four hours against Varillas and will face American lucky loser Michael Mmoh or French qualifier Laurent Lokoli next.

+Second seed Casper Ruud came through in four sets against Czech player Tomas Machac.

-Earlier, fifth seed Andrey Rublev beat 2020 US Open champion Dominic Thiem 6-3 6-4 6-2 as Austria's Thiem continues his return from injury.
+Fifth seed Andrey Rublev beat 2020 US Open champion Dominic Thiem 6-3 6-4 6-2 as Austria's wildcard Thiem continues his return from injury.

+American eighth seed Taylor Fritz required four sets to beat Georgia's Nikoloz Basilashvili, winning 6-4 6-2 4-6 7-5, while Danish ninth seed Holger Rune defeated Serbia's Filip Krajinovic 6-2 6-3 6-4.

 Britons Andy Murray and Dan Evans were also among the winners on Tuesday.